Do you know the science-power behind simple exercise?

 We have to deep down to understand how choice appears in our mind?

-I would like to share a parable about the monk and the minister.
+I’ve read a parable about the monk and the minister as following.

 Two very close friends grow up and choose their quite different paths in life.